wouterbulten/wouterbulten.github.io/_posts/recipes/2020-05-13-blueberry-cheesecake-ice-cream.md

 recipe_totaltime: PT1H30M
 ---

 Blueberries, biscuits, creamy vanilla ice cream: this has to be a good base to make ice cream.
-Using sous vide, this blueberry cheesecake ice cream recipe is quick and easy.
+Using sous vide, this recipe is quick and easy.
 The recipe can be easily adjusted based on your preferences or based on the ingredients you have at hand.
-Most cream cheese will work, I have made this recipe both with typical MonChou cheesecake and with Italian mascarpone.
+Most cream cheeses will work, I have made this recipe both with typical MonChou cheese and with Italian mascarpone.
 Not a fan of blueberries?
-The same recipe can be used for other swirls.
+The same recipe can be used with other fruits.

 ## Recipe for sous vide blueberry ice cream